kamir/fuseki-parcel/README.md

 # Fuseki-Parcel
-Let's deploy Apache Fuseki services in a CDH cluster via Cloudera Manager.
+Let's deploy some Apache Fuseki servers in a CDH cluster via Cloudera Manager.

-The repository provides all you need to create a parcel for automatic installation of Apache Fuseki as a service manageble by Cloudera Manager (see: https://github.com/cloudera/cm_ext for more details about parcels).
+The repository provides all you need to build a parcel for automatic installation of Apache Fuseki as a service which is manageble by Cloudera Manager (see: https://github.com/cloudera/cm_ext for more details about parcels).

 ---------------
 Known Issues:

-- The main folder is to big for shipping it in the CSV file => therefore we deploy it as parcel separately
+- The main folder is too big for shipping it in a CSD file => therefore we deploy Apache Fuseki incl.
+Jetty as parcel separately
 - The Fuseki client needs Ruby (sudo yum install ruby)
 - the path to Java8 is provided to the start script as a parameter "Private_JDK".
-- Fuseki Server need Java8
+- The Apache Fuseki Server needs Java8

 ```sh
  sudo wget --no-cookies --no-check-certificate --header "Cookie: gpw_e24=http%3A%2F%2Fwww.oracle.com%2F; oraclelicense=accept-securebackup-cookie" "http://download.oracle.com/otn-pub/java/jdk/8u72-b15/jdk-8u72-linux-x64.tar.gz"
 ```
 ---------------

 # Installation
 ## Prerequisites:

-Start in an empty directory, such as YOUR_WORK_DIR/tmp.
+Start in an empty directory, such as "YOUR_WORK_DIR/tmp".

+###Prepare cm-tools in temp-folder

 ```sh
 cd tmp